Blog Banner SVG

 When to Re-Apply?

-• Age Eligibility: Re-apply when your startup is under 10 years from incorporation (or 15 years for biotech/deep-tech).
+• Age Eligibility: Re-apply when your startup is under 10 years from incorporation (or 20 years for Deep Tech Startups).

 • Structural Adjustments: After restructuring your startup to meet DPIIT criteria, reapply with updated legal and financial documents.